snehar-dev/alert-noise-framework/README.md

 # Alert Noise Reduction Framework

-A vendor-agnostic toolkit for analyzing and reducing alert fatigue in production monitoring systems.
+A production-tested toolkit for analyzing and reducing alert fatigue in monitoring systems.

 ## Overview